 Look out for tasks or projects that require you to work independently such as a research project or fact finding task; volunteer for them.
 Take advantage of opportunities where you can make your own decisions in the workplace.

 Think about an issue that you feel is complex or difficult.
-Try to work out why it is complex and the issues involved.
+Try to work out why it's complex and the issues involved.
 Work out your view of the situation, and then consider the arguments from an alternative viewpoint.

 Using your OU study as a starting point consider the skills you have developed that help you deal with complex or difficult situations.
 If you feel you have any gaps or want to develop those skills further work out a plan of action to achieve this.
 The OU's free course: Extending and developing your thinking skills can help you do this.

 Next time you faced with a problem or a project, approach it differently.
 Question your assumptions and look at it from a different perspective.
 This might include going to a different location to think or discussing the task with someone who is known for their creative thinking.